 Proper planning is crucial and determines the success or failure of a campaign.
 Make sure that your PR plan is to the point and relevant to the client and industry that you are pitching for.
 A plan helps not only maintain self-discipline but also serves as an excellent informational tool.
 Each successive step in the planning process sharpens the focus on how the organization operates and where it’s going, as well as clarifying public relations’ role in that operation.

 Below are broad pointers that you need to keep in mind while putting together an effective PR plan

 Brief: THE most important part before making a plan is to have a proper brief from the client.
 This will cover what activities they wish to do, what is their expectation and what is their budget based, on which you can make a plan.
 Taking the brief in person is a great idea!
 It helps you get a feel of the person and the company and elements that the client might not think necessary while putting down a written brief.

-Format: Choose a format (word doc or excel or power point) which is best suited to the industry and individual client representative at hand.
-If you are aiming for the individual then make sure that the person is the decision maker.
+Format: Choose a format (word doc or excel or PowerPoint) that is best suited to the industry and individual client representative at hand.
+If you are aiming for the individual, then make sure that the person is the decision-maker.

 Presentation: Once you have the above in place how you present your plan can have a huge impact on whether you win the pitch or not.
 Yes, PowerPoint verbose slides are one way to go.
 But if you are there in person, use the opportunity to showcase to the client your oration and communication skills.
 Use your creativity and originality to move away from tried and tested methods so that they sit up and take notice of you.